 PLEASE READ THE ENTIRE DESCRIPTION (There will be a test).
 I DO NOT PROVIDE GUIDED TOURS.
 IF YOU WANT A GUIDE YOU ARE ON THE WRONG TRIP.

 Rules of Conduct (clickable): [url= http://www.meetup.com/Calgary-Outdoor-Recreation-Association-CORA/pages/Rules_of_Conduct/]By participating in this CORA activity, you automatically agree to follow the CORA Rules of Conduct.
-Please read them before the trip.
+Please read them by clicking here.[/url]

 Update your RSVP as early as possible, at least 48 hours before the meeting time.
 If you are unable to attend for any reason whatsoever, LET ME KNOW as soon as possible.
 Be courteous to those waiting to attend.[ If you do not let me know, you will be recorded as a [url=http://www.meetup.com/Calgary-Outdoor-Recreation-Association-CORA/pages/Rules_of_Conduct/]"no show"[/url].